 When to prune roses

 The majority of roses in the UK are pruned in late winter during February and early March when leaf buds are starting to swell, but this normally depends on your climate and where you are.

 In the south you are safest to prune roses in late February just as the new growth begins on rose plants.
 If you live in the north and other colder areas of the UK we would recommend waiting until March after last frosts before pruning roses.

 Ground cover, shrub, patio, miniature, floribunda and hybrid tea roses can all be pruned during the late winter months.
 Dead heading roses is recommended after flowering to help preserve the plants energies and promote growth, unless you want the hips left for decoration.

 Climbers are happy with a late autumn and/or early winter pruning to keep them neat and tidy and flowering well.
 Whereas ramblers prefer pruning in late summer after their flowers have died out.
 Pruning when there are no leaves on the plant makes it easier to see what you are working with when shaping and supporting.

 How to prune roses

-Make a cut up to 5mm above an existing bud with a clean pair of sharp gardening shears, any more than this and your plant might find it difficult to produce new growth from this stem.
-It is very important to angle your cut away from the plant as this prevents rain water from collecting and dripping towards it causing disease.
+It is important to use clean tools for this task as roses are susceptible to disease through open wounds.
+Make your cuts up to 5mm above an existing bud with clean, sharp gardening secateurs.
+Any closer than this and your plant might find it difficult to produce new growth from this stem.
+It is good to angle your cut away from the plant as this prevents rain water from dripping towards it and collecting to cause disease.